 Law firms can take up much of a lawyer’s day-to-day energies and time.
 The pressures, demands, and interpersonal dynamics of law firms can challenge lawyers’ ability to maintain their perspective and to keep in mind their personal values and what is in their interest.

-In therapy sessions, I have helped lawyers reconnect with some of those values and interests.
+Therapy can help lawyers reconnect with some of those values and interests.
 In so doing, lawyers can create the space to reassess the extent of their commitment to their work, and such reassessment can in turn help lawyers make more deliberate choices about their priorities in their careers and in their personal lives.

 Some lawyers appear as if they were made for law firm life and seem energized by a law firm environment.
 For others, one or more aspects of that life can however feel unrelentingly effortful.
 Some of these experiences may be aggravated by perceptions of the firm, of other lawyers, and of themselves that are not entirely accurate.
 These misperceptions can affect lawyers’ productivity, performance, and judgments.